Pankaj-Meharchandani/Waller/README.md

 ## Features

-- Material You based dynamic theming.
+- **Dynamic Theming**: Adapts to Material You design for a cohesive look.
-- Generate random gradient wallpapers.
+- **Wallpaper Generation**: Craft random gradient wallpapers with ease.
-- Set wallpapers for the home screen, lock screen, or both.
+- **Customization**: Set wallpapers for home or lock screen, or both.
-- Download wallpapers.
+- **Downloadable Wallpapers**: Save your favorite gradients for later use.
-- generate according to your specific color instructions.
+- **Color Control**: Generate wallpapers based on specific color preferences.
-- Easy-to-use interface with a GridView to preview and select wallpapers.
+- **User-Friendly Interface**: Navigate through a grid view to preview and select wallpapers.

 ## Screenshots
 <img src="https://github.com/Pankaj-Meharchandani/Waller/assets/65183354/a76aea93-c1a4-4d02-8128-da1c3c3adb6c" width="20%" alt="Screenshot_20240229_183340">